Giona2/QVMM/README.md

 cd QVMM/
 cargo build --release
 ```
-The finished binary will be held in the target/release/ directory (``` ./QVMM/target/release/qvmm ```)
+The finished binary will be held in the target/release/ directory (```./QVMM/target/release/qvmm```)
 ## How It Works
 As stated, it uses Qemu as a basis to operate on.
-All QVMM does is adds a bit of structure and automation to accomplish the same tasks
+All QVMM does is adds a bit of structure and automation to accomplish the same tasks.
-When you create a new VM
+When you create a new virtual machine (VM)...
 ```bash
 qvmm new
 ```
+it does a few things:
+1. creates a new folder with the name of the VM in the application's data directory (```$HOME/.local/share/qvmm/```)
+2. creates a config.yaml file in this folder
+3. creates a disk directory with the qcow2 files.
+This allows for the timeline feature which I'll detail below